 Renvyle House Hotel & Resort.
 An family owned historic, country house on the shores of the Wild Atlantic Way on a 150 acre estate with awards for food, service and hospitality.
+Fresh greens, some variety of vegetables and herbs grown in our own Kitchen gardens.

 John & Sally McKenna, food writers and champions of Irish food producers.
+Sally McKenna is the author of “Extreme Greens: Understanding Seaweed” with great insight and ideas into what can be used everyday.

 DK Connemara Oysters.
 Ballinakill Bay is surrounded by the Connemara hills beside The Connemara National Park.
 These hills are home to the famous Connemara lamb, their flavour infused by the same flora and nutrients which influence our sandbanks and thus our oysters, giving them their quintessential taste.